Fission-labs/ADBTool/README.md

 1. To use this tool you should have ANDROID SDK.
 You can download ANDROID SDK from this link https://developer.android.com/studio/index.html#downloads

-2. Set Android SDK path in Environment varaibles as ANDROID_HOME.
+2. Set Android SDK path in Environment variables as ANDROID_HOME.

 3. Download the [ADBTool.jar](https://sourceforge.net/projects/adbtool/)